 Although multi-touch attribution offers a more detailed view of the customer journey, there are a few challenges to be aware of:

 In essence, while Single Source Attribution provides an uncomplicated view of conversion paths, its oversimplified nature might distort the true impact of your marketing efforts.
 Conversely, Multi-Touch Attribution shines in today's complex marketing landscape, acknowledging every touchpoint in a consumer's journey.
-Although it's more complex, tools like Moda, an eCommerce growth platform, simplify this process.
+Although it's more complex, tools like Lifesight, an eCommerce growth platform, simplify this process.